-Exercise plays an important role in being able to enjoy a full and active lifestyle.
+Exercise plays a vital role in being able to enjoy a full and active lifestyle.
 As we age, we need to keep our bodies moving, strong, and flexible.
 But, like many people over 50, you may find regular classes (and even moderate exercise) too high impact and stressful on the joints.
-Looking for another exercise to try?
-Let’s discuss why Tai Chi and Qigong are effective exercises for mature women.
+Are you looking for another activity to try?
+Take a look at why Tai Chi and Qigong are effective exercises for mature women.

-Practiced across the World for their health, fitness, and well-being benefits, Tai Chi and QiGong are gentle exercises with a focus on the mind-body connection.
-They are an excellent way to work out, stretch, and strengthen our bodies, and whilst seem effortless, are very effective, especially for mature women.
-The fact that they’re low impact and easily adapted means they suit anyone, any age or fitness level.
+Practiced across the world for their health, fitness, and well-being benefits, Tai Chi and QiGong are gentle exercises focusing on the mind-body connection.
+They are an excellent way to work out, stretch, and strengthen our bodies, and while they may seem effortless, they are very effective, especially for mature women.
+The fact that they’re low impact and easily adapted means they suit anyone, regardless of age or fitness level.

-Tai Chi and QiGong movements are kept within our limitations; never forced.
-During practice, the muscles are relaxed; not tense, and joints are soft; never over-extended or over-stretched.
-It’s their ability to work out the body without stressing bones, joints, and muscles that make them a safe and comfortable way to keep active in later life.
-So, they’re gaining popularity as an exercise for anyone with joint pain, arthritis, or other chronic illness, and of course the over 50s.
+Tai Chi and QiGong movements are kept within our limitations; they’re never forced.
+During practice, the muscles are relaxed – not tense, and our joints are soft – not over-extended or over-stretched.
+Their ability to work out the body without stressing bones, joints, and muscles makes them a safe and comfortable way to keep active in later life.
+So, they’re gaining popularity as an exercise for anyone with joint pain, arthritis, or other chronic illness, and of course, the over 50s.

-QiGong is a Traditional Chinese Medicine based on the belief system that all living things exist with a balance of Yin and Yang energies.
-Qi means ‘energy’ and Gong means ‘work,’ therefore the movements ‘work the energy’ circulating in and around our bodies.
-QiGong combines postures, stretches, bends, and deep breathing into a relaxing ‘Flow’.
+QiGong is a Traditional Chinese Medicine based on the belief that all living things exist with a balance of Yin and Yang energies.
+Qi means ‘energy’ and Gong means ‘work,’ therefore the movements’ work the energy’ circulating in and around our bodies.
+QiGong combines postures, stretches, bends, and deep breathing into a relaxing ‘Flow.’
 It’s known for its self-healing and meditative style.

-With regular practice, Tai Chi and QiGong can deliver a plethora of benefits to our body and mind.
+With regular practice, Tai Chi and QiGong can deliver a plethora of benefits to our bodies and minds.
 Here’s how:

 Moving across all planes of movement and incorporating bends and stretches (especially in QiGong) helps improve our flexibility and range of motion.

 Muscle strength and flexibility are key components to maintaining our balance as we age and can be gained through Tai Chi and QiGong.
-We are intentional and deliberate when moving and this builds confidence in everyday activities.
-Tai Chi also actively works to improve balance and is usually included in falls prevention work.
+We are intentional and deliberate when moving, and this builds confidence in everyday activities.
+Tai Chi also actively works to improve balance and is usually included in fall prevention guides.

 Tai Chi and QiGong help us develop the skill of moving in sequence.
 This can also enhance hand-eye coordination, dexterity, and reaction speed.